 Games of the I Olympiad

-The people of Athens greeted the Games with great enthusiasm.
-Their support was rewarded when a Greek shepherd, Spiridon Louis, won the most popular event, the marathon.
+On April 6, American James Connolly won the triple jump to become the first Olympic champion in more than 1500 years.
+The people of Athens greeted the Games with great enthusiasm and their support was rewarded when Greek shepherd Spyridon Louis won the most notable event, the marathon.